migmtz/spatialN3ICD/README.md

 Source code for [Jagged-mediated lateral induction patterns Notch3 signaling within adult neural stem cell populations](link) [[1]](#1).

-This Python code implements spatial analysis from point process theory to study the Notch3 signalling between Neural Stem Cells (NSCs) in the telencephalon of adult zebrafish.
+This Python code implements spatial analysis from point process theory to study Notch3 signalling between Neural Stem and Progenitor Cells (NSPCs) in the telencephalon of adult zebrafish.
 Notch3 signaling is related to NSC stemness and quiescence states and the spatial correlation between cell nuclei and Notch3 activity levels are studied.

 This study makes use of the marked K- and L-functions as described in [[2]](#2) along with statistical tests to detect deviations from a model of uncorrelatedness between spatial positions and mark values.